Diewa/OPA_project-file_uploading/README.md

 # README

-This is a simple web application which is responsible for uploading user's files
+This is a simple web application that is responsible for uploading the user's files.
+The application is written in ruby on rails.